iiroki/json-rpc-x/docs/middleware.md

 **NOTES:**
-- As JSON RPC requests are processed within a service scope, the middleware's effects are available to the method handlers.
+- As JSON RPC requests are processed within a service scope, the middleware's effects are available to the controllers.